charliepark/omniauth-for-sinatra/README.md

 ## A Minor Note

 Note that **you cannot use shotgun to test your app**, as you'll need sessions to persist in order to stay logged in, and shotgun restarts the server on every request.
 Starting your app with 'ruby app.rb' should work with no problems.

+## Feedback Is Awesome

+I'd really love to hear any suggestions you have on how to improve this.
+On Twitter, I'm [@charliepark](https://twitter.com/charliepark/).
+By e-mail, I'm charlie@monotask.com.